Beachwood, Ohio: Economy

 Retail attractions in Beachwood include Beachwood Place and the adjacent LaPlace Center, an upscale shopping center.
 The city is also home to Canterbury Golf Club, a USGA member course which has hosted PGA Tour events and has been ranked among top 100 courses in the United States by Golf Digest magazine.

-Recreation and museums
+Arts and culture

 Beachwood is home to Preston's H.O.P.E. - the largest fully accessible playground in Northeast Ohio.

 The Maltz Museum of Jewish Heritage is located in Beachwood and is dedicated to furthering an understanding of Jewish immigrant history and culture in the U.S.

-The David Berger National Memorial is the country's smallest National Memorial, honoring the legacy of Jewish-Clevelander Olympian David Mark Berger.
+The David Berger National Memorial is the country's smallest National Memorial, honoring the legacy of Jewish-Clevelander Olympian David Mark Berger, who along with 10 other members of the 1972 Israeli Olympic team was murdered by Palestinian terrorist group Black September in the Munich Massacre.

 Education

 The Beachwood City Schools consists of:

-Fairmount Early Childhood Center: Pre-kindergarten.